 Over time practice appraisers and brokers will invariably become aware of a disturbing phenomenon in the veterinary medicine profession — a significant number of practices valued substantially lower than expected.
 This problem stems from one problem, Veterinary Practice Profitability.

-Since practice value is closely tied to profit, these practices have meager profitability.
+Since practice value is so closely tied to profit, these practices have meager profitability.
 But what is even more disturbing is that most of these practice owners are completely unaware that a problem exists.
-Traditionally, many veterinarians have relied on their practices and real estate for the bulk of their retirement funds, so this is especially alarming.
+Traditionally, many veterinarians rely on their practices and real estate for the bulk of their retirement funds, so this is especially alarming.

 No practice type is immune.
-However, two common threads are very little profit and an almost universal owner unawareness.
+However, two common threads can result in very little veterinary practice profit and have almost universal owner unawareness.